cartesi/rollups/README.md

 ## DApp Address Relay

 In the previous section, we showed how vouchers can be used to withdraw different types of assets.
+Most of those vouchers contain the address of the DApp contract, either as the destination address or as a function argument.
+So, the off-chain machine needs to "know" the DApp contract address at some point.
+If the off-chain machine knew the DApp contract address from the beginning, it would create a cyclical dependency between the initial machine state hash (also called "template hash") and the DApp contract address.
+This is due to the fact that the address of a DApp contract depends on its construction arguments, which include the template hash; and that the template hash is the Merkle root of the machine address space, which includes the DApp contract address.

-Most of those vouchers contained the address of the DApp contract, which depends on the initial state of the machine.
-This "chicken-and-egg" problem is circumvented by a very small permissionless contract in the base layer, the DApp Address Relay ([source](https://github.com/cartesi/rollups/tree/main/onchain/rollups/contracts/relays/DAppAddressRelay.sol)).
+This "chicken-and-egg" problem is circumvented by a very small permissionless contract in the base layer, the DApp Address Relay ([source](./onchain/rollups/contracts/relays/DAppAddressRelay.sol)).
 Its only job is to add an input to a DApp's input box with the DApp contract address.
 The off-chain machine then decodes this input and stores the address somewhere for future use.
 Just like in the case of portals, the machine must also know the address of the relay in order to validate the origin of the input.

 ## Notices